-Parenting with a former or current partner who doesn’t share your views about ADHD, learning disabilities, twice-exceptionality or high-functioning autism can be very challenging–for you and for your child or teen.
-Neurodiverse kids really need consistent messages, similar schedules and clear expectations and, if they are moving from one household to another, this regularity becomes essential.
+Parenting with a former or current partner who doesn’t share your views about neurodiversity, including ADHD, learning disabilities, twice-exceptionality or autism, can be very challenging–for you and for your child or teen.
+Neurodiverse kids really need consistent messages, similar schedules and clear expectations.
+If they are moving from one household to another, this regularity becomes essential.
 This can be difficult enough when parents live together and even tougher when they don’t.
 Perhaps your parents or in-laws help with childcare but don’t believe in neurodiverse diagnoses or understand them.
 In these situation, parenting neurodiverse kids on the same page as other caregivers can seem nearly impossible.

-When parents are separated or divorced, you are not living with your ex for a number of reasons but you are still connected through your child(ren).
-You may not like each other and don’t want to be friendly.
+When parents are separated or divorced, you’re not with with your ex for a number of reasons.
+However, you are still connected through your child(ren).
+You may not like each other, and you might not want to be friendly.
 That’s up to you.
 You may live with a partner who has totally separate ideas about parenting from you.
-Either way, you’ve got to find ways to work together when it comes to parenting your neurodiverse kids – it’s in the best interest of your kids.
+Either way, you’ve got to find ways to work together when it comes to parenting your neurodiverse kids – it’s in the best interest of your children.
 Research has found that the best measure of a child’s well-being after divorce is how the parents can get along.
 What can you do to coordinate care across multiple households with less stress and more cooperation?

 Follow these tips for more effective partnership parenting:

-- Prioritize your child’s needs: Decide what issues are the main priority for your son or daughter based on information from school, extracurricular activities or medical needs.
+Decide what issues are the main priority for your child based on information from school, extracurricular activities and/or medical needs.
 Identify your child’s strengths and challenges and find a place of agreement or overlap.
 Lean into the challenges that you both perceive first.
-Pick something small to address that can span both households and outline how you’re going to address this.
-If you are unable to figure this out on your own, seek some help from your PCP or pediatrician or consider counseling.
+Pick something small to address that can span both households.
+Then, outline how you’re going to address this.
+If you are unable to figure this out on your own, seek some help from your PCP or pediatrician, or consider counseling.
 Remember, your child’s welfare is the center of the story not your issues with your (ex) partner.

-- Similar routines: Things don’t have to be identical at each household or between each partner in the same household but they need to resemble each other.
+Things don’t have to be identical at each household or between each partner in the same household, but they need to resemble each other.
 When it comes to parenting neurodiverse kids, it doesn’t help your child to play ‘good cop’ and ‘bad cop.’
-Supporting routines and collaborating as adults isn’t about control or who’s got the power in the family but rather about what serves the best interest of your son or daughter.
-Perhaps your son has different sets of chores at each house but you agree he has chores.
+Supporting routines and collaborating as adults isn’t about control or who’s got the power in the family.
+Rather, it’s about what serves the best interest of your child.
+Perhaps your son has different sets of chores at each house, but you agree that he has chores.
 Maybe your daughter does her homework at different times but has comparable bedtimes.
 Setting related guidelines about screen usage is also important.

-- Unified treatment approach: Many parents don’t agree on medication, counseling, coaching or tutors.
+Many parents don’t agree on medication, counseling, coaching or tutors.
 What do you agree on when it comes to parenting your neurodiverse kids?
 You may have different opinions because you have different knowledge bases.
 How can you meet in the middle?
 Who could assist you with this?
 I encourage you to talk to your PCP or pediatrician about this or maybe take a webinar together that focuses on parenting neurodiverse kids.